-Affiliation agreements usually address issues such as liability, compliance, academic supervision, and faculty appointments.
-KCU has affiliation agreements with third-year core clerkship sites.
-KCU does not require an affiliation agreement with an independent core site or other non-core clerkship sites.
+Affiliation agreements generally address issues such as liability, compliance, academic supervision, and faculty appointments.
+KCU has affiliation agreements with third-year core clerkship sites and may require an affiliation agreement with individual preceptors or clinics.
 Some outside core, selective, elective, sub-internship and/or audition clerkship locations require an affiliation agreement to be signed between KCU and the visiting site.